nileshshetkar/Web-app-Project/README.md

 # Web-app-Project
-If there is a way there is way..!
+If there is a will, there is way..!